Theatre to Theatre - PACKAGE CYCLING TOUR

 Easy To Follow Route Map And Turn By Turn Directions.

 You get a ridewithgps.com file which can be viewed, printed and downloaded for use on your gps device.
-A full colour printed copy in a weatherproof envelope will also be mailed to you.
-Includes a detailed route map, turn by turn directions, topography and information on attractions, events, accommodation, camping, restaurants, bike shops and bicycle rentals.
-We make all of the reservations that you require for accommodation, bicycle rental, luggage transfers and travel insurance - the cost of these services is additional.
-Route is a loop which returns to starting point where you can leave your motor vehicle.
-The route is easily modified if desired - start anywhere you want and increase or decrease your daily distance.
+Includes a detailed route map, turn by turn directions, topography and information on attractions, events, camping, restaurants, bike shops and bicycle rentals.
+The route is a loop which returns to the starting point where you can leave your motor vehicle.
+We make the reservations that you require for accommodation, bicycle rental, luggage transfers and travel insurance however the cost of these services is additional.
+Also a full colour printed copy in a weatherproof envelope can be mailed to you.

 Theatre to Theatre